Skip to main content

 Start with uncommon letters

-If a word on your list starts with Q, X, Z, or J, find that letter in the grid first.
-These letters appear far less often than common ones like E, A, or S. You might have 30 instances of the letter E in a grid, but only 2 or 3 instances of Q. Starting with rare letters narrows your search instantly.
+If a target word starts with Q, X, Z, or J, find that letter in the grid first.
+These letters show up far less than common ones like E, A, or S.

 Look for long words first